Bristol Temple Meads railway station: Station

 Entering the main building, the ticket office and ticket machines are immediately ahead, and the route from Temple Quay and the ferry is on the left; a newsagent is on the right, next to the platform entrance.
 Customer Information System screens by the entrance show arrival and departure information for all platforms, as do displays on each of the platforms.

+It is located 118 mi 31 chain from London Paddington.

 There are 13 numbered platforms serving 8 tracks.
 The platforms are numbered from 1–15 with 2 and 14 omitted.
 Platforms 1, 13 and 15 do not share tracks with any other platform.
 Platforms 3–12 consist of five tracks that are each subdivided into a pair of numbered platforms.
 Of those, the odd numbered platforms are at the north end of the station, while even numbers are at the south end.
 All platforms are signalled for trains in either direction and the flexible layout means that trains on any route can use any part of the station.

 Entrance to the platforms is controlled by automatic ticket gates on Platform 3, which is used by many northbound CrossCountry trains and local services to Bristol Parkway and Gloucester.
 The main station restaurant and bar is on the left and the short Platform 1, a bay, is beyond this.
 This is most frequently used by Severn Beach Line trains but is long enough to handle any four-car Diesel Multiple Unit (DMU).
 Behind Platform 1 is a brick wall that forms part of the signal box and on this are some metal artworks created by artists with learning difficulties to celebrate Brunel's 200th anniversary in 2006; an interpretation panel is nearby.
 The High Level Siding beyond Platform 1 is the rump of the Bristol Harbour Railway, and Bristol Barton Hill TMD can be seen in the distance alongside Bristol East Junction (formerly South Wales Junction) where the lines to Bristol Parkway and Bath diverge.

 On the right of the entrance is the subway that links all the platforms, reached either by steps or lift; it houses the main public toilets, automated teller machines (ATM) and several catering outlets (there is catering on all platform islands except 13–15).
 A passenger information office and lounge are above the subway, the British Transport Police office and cycle racks are beyond, and at the western end is Platform 4, used by only a few trains.
 Alongside this is Platform 2, another bay platform but not signalled for passenger trains and used only for stabling empty trains, as is the former Motorail unloading bay alongside.
 At the far end of this track is the old Fish Dock, occasionally used for stabling engineers' on-track equipment.
 Beyond the end of the platform the tracks swing to the right (the west) and pass out of sight beneath Bath Road Bridge, a girder bridge that carries the A4 out of the city.